EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/04_component.md

 The proper way to add our simple Sphere would be to lock our logic behind a custom Scene Component.
 That way, when a component is added to an entity, the system can be activated through a query.

+Solving this correctly will require us to use all these new concepts:
+- Defining a Custom Component
+- Defining a Query for our Component
+- Manage our `initialized` variable from inside our Component

 ## Creating a Custom Component
 <!--